Saving money

 6. Save money on software

 The University has subscribed to Microsoft 365 to provide you with a free copy of the Microsoft 365 (formerly Office) suite, as well a range of other software available to you too, including EndNote, SPSS, and Maple.
-Find out the software you can install for free or at a discount.
+Find out more about the tools, software and services available for you to install or access.

 7. Make use of cheaper travel